The Lost King: Plot

 Philippa and Buckley team up.
 She pitches it to Leicester City Council.
 Richard Taylor of the University of Leicester advises that her amateur "feeling" is too risky.
 The Council still approves her plan for the publicity, but when ground-radar finds nothing, funding drops out.
-She turns to the Richard III Society to crowd-fund her "Looking For Richard," and the money comes in from around the world to fund three trenches.
+She turns to the Richard III Society to crowd-fund her "Looking For Richard", and the money comes in from around the world to fund the excavation of three trenches.

 On day one of the dig, Buckley tells Langley that the dig certificate has been signed, but does not tell her that her name has been omitted.
 Philippa gets Buckley to start trench one at the painted "R" spot, and they immediately find the legs of a skeleton.
 Buckley thinks it is an extramural graveyard for monks.
-Philippa also confronts Taylor onsite for now falsely claiming credit for leading the project.
-She then insists on stopping all work to focus on exposing the complete skeleton in trench one.
+Philippa confronts Taylor onsite for now falsely claiming credit for leading the project.
+While still only on day one of the dig, she insists on stopping all work to focus on the skeleton in trench one.
 Buckley angrily relents and goes home while the crew digs the skeleton.
-The osteologist soon realises that it is indeed Richard III, with the correct kind of death-blow to the skull, a 30-year-old male, and a badly-curved spine.
-All found on day one.
+The osteologist soon sees that it is indeed Richard III, a 30-year-old male with a significantly curved spine and a death blow to the skull.

-University of Leicester leaders rush in to takeover the project.
+After the success of the first day of digging, the University of Leicester leaders rush in to take over the project.
 They re-hire Buckley.
 In February 2013, Taylor announces their findings to the world at a University of Leicester press conference, at which Phillippa is largely sidelined, even by Buckley.
 Buckley is later given an honorary doctorate by the university.

 Richard appears to Philippa a final time at Bosworth Field; he thanks her, and rides off.
 Richard is shown getting a funeral fit for a king in Leicester Cathedral.
-The closing credits say the royal family's website has reinstated Richard as the rightful King of England 1483–1485, so that he is no longer regarded as a usurper.
+The closing credits say the royal family's website has reinstated Richard as the rightful King of England 1483–1485, so that he is no longer regarded as an usurper.
 Langley was awarded an MBE for her work.

 Cast

-Also appearing are: Jessica Hardwick as The Bookseller, Robert Jack as Alex, John-Paul Hurley as an actor playing Buckingham, Nomaan Khan as Anil, Sinead MacInnes as Hiker, Phoebe Pryce as Jo Appleby, Alasdair Hankinson as Mathew Morris, James Rottger as the actor playing Richmond, Benjamin Scanlan as Raife Langley, Mahesh Patel as Foreign Dignitary, Sharon Osdin as Richard Buckley's PA, Glenna Morrison as Lorna, Adam Robb as Max Langley, Simon Donaldson as Graham, Kern Falconer as Ken, Josie O'Brien as Schoolgirl 2, Robert Maloney as Heckling bar customer, Violet Hughes as Schoolgirl 1, Lukas Svoboda as Car Seller (credit only), Iman Akhtar as Receptionist, Kim Carlton as Funeral Guest, Lati Gbaja as Shopper (uncredited).
+Also appearing are: Jessica Hardwick as Bookseller, Robert Jack as Alex, John-Paul Hurley as Buckingham, Nomaan Khan as Anil, Sinead MacInnes as Hiker, Phoebe Pryce as Jo Appleby, Alasdair Hankinson as Mathew Morris, James Rottger as Richmond, Benjamin Scanlan as Raife Langley, Mahesh Patel as Foreign Dignitary (uncredited), Sharon Osdin as Buckley's PA, Glenna Morrison as Lorna, Adam Robb as Max Langley, Simon Donaldson as Graham, Kern Falconer as Ken, Violet Hughes as School Girl 1, Josie O'Brien as School Girl 2, Robert Maloney as Heckling Bar Customer (uncredited), Lukas Svoboda as Car Seller (uncredited), Iman Akhtar as Receptionist, Lati Gbaja as Shopper (uncredited).